xando/django-rocket-engine/docs/index.rst

 .. image:: logo.png

-Welcome to Django Rocket, Django on AppEngine documentation.
+Welcome to Django Rocket Engine, Django on AppEngine project documentation.

 Motivation to create this project was  a fact of publication by Google CloudSQL backend.
 This  library as it is is not  for production ready